ali00h/cron_job_onfly/README.md

 ```
 that's mean everyday At 01:30, the first url will be called. and At 13:00 on day-of-month 2 in January, the second url will be called.

+_Note: After changing ENV you should restart your docker container._

 If you want to see last job logs, login to container console and use this:
 ```
 tail -f /var/log/cron.log